louisguitton/guitton.co-hugo/content/posts/fastapi-monitoring.md

 - the architecture of application monitoring
 - some of application monitoring tools out there
-- that as of now, I use OpenTelemetry in combination with DataDog to instrument my FastAPI microservices 😅
+- that as of now, I use OpenTelemetry in combination with Datadog to instrument my FastAPI microservices 😅

 I didn't go into the code itself as 1) all these libraries have well written docs and 2) in my experience, the blocker is to understand how the different pieces fit together on a high